SAP-samples/teched2025-AD165/exercises/ex1/README.md

 <br>![Non-member settings](/exercises/ex1/images/01_02_0050.png)

-## Exercise 1.3 Edit the Overview page of your workspace
+## Exercise 1.3 Edit your workspace header

 After completing these steps you will have designed a beautiful entry page for your AI Center of Excellence workspace.